 In September 2015, the District was found to have one or more events of default as described in the original Note agreement.
 As result of these events of default the District entered into a forbearance agreement with the lender on October 16, 2015.
 Under the terms of the forbearance agreement the lender agreed that, provided the District is not then in default of its obligation and undertaking into the agreement, it will forbear from affirmatively executing its rights under its Collateral for the Note obligation from the time of entry into the forbearance agreement until October 28, 2016.
 The District agreed under the forbearance agreements to pay interest only payments on the Note with interest calculated in arrears at 5.25%, due quarterly on January 28, 2016, April 28, 2016, July 28, 2016, and October 28, 2016.
 The final amount of the Note, including any other obligations was due October 28, 2016.
 The District also was required under the forbearance agreement to grant the lender a mortgage on and security interest in the District's real and personal property and to re-grant security interest in its accounts receivable and anticipated tax receipts.
-The District entered into a extension of the forbearance agreement with the lender, which extended the forbearance period until October 29, 2018.
+The District entered into an extension of the forbearance agreement with the lender, which extended the forbearance period until October 29, 2018.
+Subsequent to October 29, 2018, the lender honored the forbearance agreement as the District continued to make interest payments and made additional payments to the note balance.

-The balance of the Note outstanding at November 30, 2017 was \$258,386.
-Interest expense incurred on the Note was \$20,633 for the fiscal year ended November 30, 2017, including approximately \$1,617 accrued at November 30, 2017.
+The balance of the Note outstanding at December 31, 2018 was \$98,244.
+Interest expense incurred on the Note was \$11,671 for the thirteen month period ended December 31, 2018, including approximately \$1,271 accrued at December 31, 2018.